kshitizs11/kshitizs11/README.md

     pursuing Bachelor of Engineering in Information Technology.I am highly enthusiastic in learning new technology<br>
     and exploring new things.I love to explore technology which are related to Space,Artificial Intelligence and Science.<br>.
 ## 🎯 What I,am Currently Working on:
--  I am Data science, Web Development , Software development & Computer Vision Enthusiast and working on and learning in these domains.
+-  I am Data science, Web Development , Natural Language Processing & Computer Vision Enthusiast and working on and learning in these domains.
--  I am working on technologies such as Deep Learning,Machine Learning,Web Development ,Data Structures.
+-  I am working on technologies such as Deep Learning,Machine Learning,Web Development ,Data Structures,Computer Vision & Natural Language Processing.

 ## 👀 What I am looking forward for at the moment:
 -  I am Open For Internships, You can Send me your Offer on My mail or just Message me.